spietras/cookiecutter-pytemplate/README.md

 - example of ```jupyter``` usage
 - provided ```Github Actions``` for testing on different platforms, deploying docs on ```Github Pages``` and testing Docker build
 - ```README``` badges for actions status

+## Notes

+- Connect to Github with SSH if you want to use Actions.
+You need that to be able to change anything inside ```.github``` directory.
+- Your repository/project should have short, all-lowercase name.
+Otherwise you might get unexpected errors in different places.